giantswarm/twitter-hot-urls-example/docs/index.md

 ### rebrow

 The `rebrow` component offers a web-based user interface ("rebrow" stands for "redis browser") to debug the content of both Redis databases.
 It makes use of a third party Docker image.

+This component is optional and not deployed by default.

 ## Getting Credentials to Access Twitter API {#twitter-api}